Global-local Enhancement Network for NMFs-aware Sign Language Recognition: NMFs-CSL Dataset

 \section{NMFs-CSL Dataset}

-In this section, we introduce our proposed non-manual features-aware isolated Chinese sign language dataset~(NMFs-CSL).\footnote{\url{http://home.ustc.edu.cn/~alexhu/Sources/index.html}} We first describe the major characteristics of our datasets.
+In this section, we introduce our proposed non-manual-features-aware isolated Chinese sign language dataset~(NMFs-CSL).\footnote{\url{http://home.ustc.edu.cn/~alexhu/Sources/index.html}} We first describe the major characteristics of our datasets.
 Then we detail the construction procedures and statistical analysis of our dataset.
 Finally, we summarize the challenges in this dataset.

 As stated before, previous datasets focus more on the hand gestures.
 Although hand gestures are more dominant, the non-manual feature is also an essential part in expressing sign language.
 Non-manual features include mouth morphemes, eye gazes, facial expressions, body shifting, and head tilting.
 As for the word-level, it is notable that there are a lot of daily words with different meanings, sharing the same gestures but having different non-manual features, especially on the facial region.
 Accurate recognition of these words is meaningful to the disambiguation and linguistic research.
 Thus we collect these words in our dataset.
 Some samples of them are shown in Figure~\ref{fig:dataset}.
 It can be observed that the NMFs are able to change the word to its totally reverse meaning, such as `reciprocate' and `revenge'.
 Besides, NMFs can also indicate the intensity of the emotion, such as `surprised' and `strange'.
 To the best of our knowledge, we are the first to explicitly consider the role of non-manual features by including these confusing words.